appliedrelevance/epibus/doc/plc_bridge_refactoring_plan.md

 - Updated PLCStatus component to show connection status for each Modbus connection
 - Updated ModbusDashboard component to include the EventLog component
 - All frontend components now use the new SSE-based hooks instead of SocketIO
+### 2025-03-28: Testing Results
+- Successfully tested the implementation with the PLC Bridge running
+- Confirmed that the SSE server is running on port 7654 and responding correctly
+- Verified that the frontend can connect to the SSE server and receive events
+- Observed that the EventLog component is displaying signal updates correctly
+- Noted that the PLCStatus component is showing connection status correctly
+- Identified some expected errors related to legacy API calls that will be addressed in Phase 4
+- The dashboard is fully functional with the new SSE-based implementation

+### 2025-03-28: Phase 4 Planning (Remove Legacy Code)
+The final phase of the refactoring plan involves removing all legacy SocketIO-related code and cleaning up the codebase.
+The following tasks need to be completed:

+1. **Frontend Cleanup**:
+   - Remove all references to `window.frappe.socketio` and `window.frappe.realtime`
+   - Remove any unused imports or components related to the old SocketIO implementation
+   - Clean up any remaining error handling related to Frappe API calls that are no longer needed
+   - Update any documentation or comments to reflect the new SSE-based implementation

+2. **Backend Cleanup**:
+   - Remove any code in the PLC Bridge that publishes events via Frappe's realtime API
+   - Clean up any unused imports or functions related to the old implementation
+   - Ensure all event logging is properly handled by the SSE server

+3. **Testing**:
+   - Perform thorough testing after removing legacy code to ensure everything still works correctly
+   - Verify that there are no more errors related to the old SocketIO implementation
+   - Test all functionality including signal monitoring, event logging, and connection status
+- The dashboard is fully functional with the new SSE-based implementation

 ## References